cseanburns/electronic_resource_mgmt/src/10-licensing-basics.md

 over other laws that are
 less universal,
 laws that are *in personam* (Rub, 2017).
+On the other hand,
-What creates tension is that
+what creates tension is that
 it is a kind of *right* that can be transferred or sold by way of a contract;
 that is, it is *in personam*.